Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: Introduction

 Nevertheless, decomposability structure of interference management problems is highly desirable.
-When judiciously exploited, it can lead to efficient distributed implementation.
-This fact has long been recognized for other important large-scale network optimization problems such as the network utility maximization (NUM) problems; see \cite{Palomar06}.
-However, unlike the NUM problems, in the interfering networks the nodes are tightly coupled in a nonlinear manner through multi-user interference.
-As a result, even in simple networks with single antenna transceiver pairs communicating simultaneously, decomposability structure is difficult to come by.
-Recently, a weighted minimum mean square error (WMMSE) algorithm is proposed in \cite{shi11WMMSE_TSP} for general utility optimization problems in interfering broadcast channels (IBC).
-In each of its steps, the computation is completely decoupled among the interfering BSs in network.
-Stationary solutions of the latter problem can then be obtained via solving three subproblems alternately.
-In \cite{scutari13decomposition, Scutari03icassp} a different decomposition technique based on partial linearization is proposed.
-The scheme can also decompose a sum rate maximization problem in an IBC channel to the BSs in the network.
-However, it is not clear how these algorithms can apply to general HetNet setting with other cooperation strategies and/or physical layer beamforming schemes.
+When judiciously exploited, it leads to efficient distributed implementation.
+This fact has long been recognized and leveraged in other important large-scale network optimization problems such as the network utility maximization (NUM) problems; see \cite{Palomar06}.
+However, unlike the NUM, the nodes in the interfering networks are tightly coupled in a nonlinear manner through multi-user interference.
+Therefore even in simple peer-to-peer interfering networks, decomposability structure is difficult to come by.
+To address this issue, reference \cite{shi11WMMSE_TSP} proposes a weighted minimum mean square error (WMMSE) algorithm to solve the SUM problem in interfering broadcast channels (IBC).
+The most desirable feature of WMMSE is that each of its steps completely decouples among the interfering BSs.
+Stationary solutions of the SUM problem can be obtained via solving three subproblems alternatingly. {Recently, there are a few works \cite{scutari13decomposition, Scutari12pricing, meisam14nips,Facchinei15} developing general parallel schemes for distributed optimization in multi-agent systems, which cover interfering wireless networks as a special case.
+For example, in \cite{scutari13decomposition} an interesting parallelization technique based on partial linearization is proposed.
+Generally speaking, there are subtle differences between parallelization and decomposition.
+The {parallelization techniques} such as those developed in \cite{scutari13decomposition, Scutari12pricing, meisam14nips,Facchinei15} gear toward solving a general multi-block problem a few blocks a time, but all requiring careful stepsize tuning.
+The decomposition techniques such as those used in \cite{Palomar06} and the ones to be discussed in this paper are more problem specific: they often find an alternative representation of the problem in an iterative manner, so that the variables automatically become independent (hence the name decomposable).
+We will elaborate more on the distinctions between these two types of approaches in the following presentation.}